Funding and Support

 Graduate School Internal Fellowship Awards

-The Jorgensen Fellowship and the Harriott Fellowship are available to outstanding young scholars who have been admitted to doctoral programs at the University of Connecticut.
+The Jorgensen Fellowship, Crandall Fellowship, and the Harriott Fellowship are available to outstanding young scholars who have been admitted to graduate programs at the University of Connecticut.
 In addition, to be eligible for the Harriott Fellowship, applicants must demonstrate a commitment to enhancing diversity in higher education and/or a commitment to enhancing diversity in their field of study.

 The College of Liberal Arts and Sciences at the University of Connecticut seeks to recruit students into our Ph.D. programs who will simultaneously advance our priorities of top-quality research along with diversity and inclusion.
 These individuals should possess a record of significant research experience for their career stage and have demonstrated a strong commitment to redressing the historical marginalization of people of color and under-representation of various groups in the academy.
 These graduate assistantships provide five years of support during the academic year, with no teaching requirement during year one.